 What is the difference between observability and monitoring?

 Monitoring is capturing and displaying data, whereas observability can discern system health by analyzing its inputs and outputs.
 For example, we can actively watch a single metric for changes that indicate a problem — this is monitoring.
-A system is observable if it emits useful data about its internal state, which is crucial for determining root cause.
+A system is observable if it emits useful data about its internal state, which is crucial for determining the root cause.

 Between observability and monitoring, which is better?